Whether you want to sell a JB Thompson, add one to your collection, or just learn a bit more about the artist, you're in the right place.

 For those of you like me that were [or are] drawn to Thompson's works, there just wasn't anything out there that showed him off and there wasn't any decent forum to determine what a Thompson piece might be worth today.
 After many years of searching (before and after the internet made searching somewhat routine) and, literally, nothing more than an occasional reference to a piece sold at auction somewhere, I started compiling what I had found from various reference sources.

 I started casually collecting this artist after seeing a phenomenal piece, Star's End, in a small gallery in Northern California in the early 80's [the gallery was Continental Galleries in Yuba City-- Tom, if you're out there, I remember you and wish you well].
 I eventually bought Star's End and a few other pieces but found gathering information about known collections and availability of individual pieces almost non-existent.
-My personal 'collection' as it were is up to 38 pieces, most bought randomly as they've come to my attention and most for almost nothing (sorry-- for those of you hoping that Mom and Dad left you a valuable masterpiece treasure, I just haven't seen this to be the case-- most of my pieces cost infinitely more to frame and make presentable than the pieces themselves.
+My personal 'collection' as it were is up around 40 pieces, most bought randomly as they've come to my attention and most for almost nothing (sorry-- for those of you hoping that Mom and Dad left you a valuable masterpiece treasure, I just haven't seen this to be the case-- most of my pieces cost infinitely more to frame and make presentable than the pieces themselves.
 The most recent addition was a copy of Kristo II at auction, nicely framed and matted.
 My collection is a hobby more than anything else-- my wife smiles and looks the other way when I find a piece, buy it, and then try to find wall space somewhere to hang it.
 I've never been a collector of "things" but these, for whatever reason, just seem to call to me when I find them and bringing them back together in a collection just seems to make sense somehow.
 Someday they'll all end up being donated to a gallery or museum somewhere where they can be properly displayed-- things of beauty should find a permanent home and people should be able to see things that others have created and imagine what must have been crossing the artist's mind during the creative process.